pratikdhumal06/HTML-CSS-Small-Registration-Form/README.md

-<h5>A small Registration is created using only HTML and CSS technology</h5>
+<h5>A small Registration form is created using only HTML and CSS technology</h5>